Advertiser Disclosure

 Waldorf Astoria Dubai International Financial Centre

-As it stands, there aren’t any “family language” restrictions on the Hilton Honors co-branded credit cards.
-That means that you’re still eligible for the welcome bonus on any card that you haven’t held before.
+As it stands, there aren’t any “family language” restrictions on the Hilton Honors family of co-branded credit cards.
+That means that you’re still eligible for the welcome offer on any card that you haven’t held before.

 Conclusion

-Once again, we’re seeing great welcome bonuses on the Amex US range of Hilton Honors cards.
+Once again, we’re seeing great welcome offers on the range of Hilton Honors cards.

-The elevated offers for the personal cards and the business card are available through both public and refer-a-friend channels, until January 8, 2025.
+As a reminder, the elevated offers for the personal cards and the business card are available through both public and refer-a-friend channels until January 8, 2025.

 Share this post